 Equity and fixed-income funds have subcategories which allow an investor to cast a narrow net with their investment dollars.
 For example, an equity fund investor might invest in a technology fund that only invests in eco-friendly technology companies.
 Likewise, a bond fund investor who is seeking current income might invest in a government securities fund that only invests in government securities.
 A so-called balanced fund is a mutual fund that owns both stocks and bonds.

-#schwab total stock market index fund minimum investment#vanguard total stock market index mutual fund#low-cost total stock market index mutual fund#savings bonds#total stock market index mutual fund#schwab total stock market index mutual fundrating
+#schwab total stock market index fund minimum investment#vanguard total stock market index mutual fund#good bond#total stock market index mutual fund#schwab total stock market index mutual fund#low-cost total stock market index mutual fundrating

 Frugality: Mutual Funds Cost Less to Manage Than Other Portfolio Types, Costs as a percentage of assets in the portfolio are usually lower for an actively-managed mutual fund when compared to an actively-managed portfolio of individual securities.
 When you add up transaction costs, annual fees paid to a brokerage firm, and the cost for research tools or investment advice, mutual funds are less expensive than the typical portfolio of stocks.
 Other variables influence the cost of managing a portfolio, such as the amount of trading activity, the size of transaction, and taxes.

 Avoiding the Dave Ramsey Mistake

 What Makes Mutual Funds Good Investment Options.
 Mutual funds are one of the most highly utilized investment options among average investors and financial professionals alike.
 But why is investing in a mutual fund a good idea?
 While some mutual funds are objectively better investment than others (and even others that serve very specific investment needs), what mutual funds grant investors access to is perhaps the most important benefit.